KDE/releaseme/plasma/README.md

 ## On Tar days (making tars)
  - update VERSIONS.inc
- - run ./update-versions to update the DEP version to the current one
+ - run ./update-versions to update the DEP version to the current one and add to Appstream files
  - run ./make-release-tars script to make tars
  - check tmp-tests output for important differences
  - run ./update-web-git  which will make a new branch e.g. work/plasma-6-1-1